 If you do decide to go on a tour, you'll have guides who know all of the best snorkeling sites and will take you to prolific off-shore reefs that can only be described as breathtaking, blue holes, swim-throughs, and even the wreckage of a steel-hulled ship called the Mahoney.
 These deeper waters, which have depths that range from as little as five feet to 195 feet deep (better for scuba divers), will allow you to view an even broader list of tropical marine life including amberjacks, grunts, and even nurse sharks.

-If you want to explore what's down below you might enjoy.
+If you want to experience below the water's surface you might enjoy visiting.
 Although this reef system goes as deep as 80 feet below the surface, the upper coral formations are a great spot for snorkelers to see a healthy amount of marine life.
-This snorkeling site is found a short distance away North of central Cable Beach.
+This snorkeling site is located a short distance away North of central Cable Beach.

 Love Beach is another place you might enjoy.
 Set in 40 acres of protected underwater reserve, this is technically a spot reserved for locals; however, respectful visitors should have no problem accessing the reef as well.
 The reef abounds with local sea life, including spiny sea urchins bigger than any you've every seen before, angelfish, damselfish, snapper, butterfly fish, parrotfish, and brain coral.
 Do be warned that lion fish also frequent this area, and should be avoided as they are venomous.

 Details concerning 3 of the most popular locations where you can experience snorkeling in this area are listed in the following chart.